Purpose Driven Immortality

 going to take over

 a thousand years?
-Well, phooey.
+Phooey.

 Fortunately, thanks to a bit of Applied Phlebotinum

 , even this won't stop you from reaching your goal.
-If you need a thousand years, you'll find a way to live a thousand years.
-Or ten thousand, or a million.
+If you need a thousand years, you'll find a way to live a thousand years, or ten thousand, or a million.
 However long it takes.

 Ghosts with Unfinished Business

-almost always have Purpose-Driven Immortality, with their spirits moving on as soon as the business is finished.
+usually have Purpose-Driven Immortality, with their spirits moving on as soon as the business is finished.

 A subtrope of Immortality